 My research seeks to (1) evaluate the security of emerging operating platforms, such as IoT and smart homes (e.g., Samsung SmartThings, Works with Nest), mobile platforms (e.g., Android, iOS), and (2) create practical and secure defenses for protecting the user and the system through novel policy and enforcement primitives that take advantage of the architectures and unique abstractions of the operating system.

-Multiple funded positions available: Please send me an email if you are a highly motivated student interested in security research, or if you want to know more about my research or the general domain of security and privacy.
+Multiple funded positions available: Please send me an email if you are a highly motivated student interested in security research.
+To work with me you must also be a current or prospective W&M Graduate (or Undergrad) student.
+Apply to the W&M CS graduate program.
+(March 1 deadline for Fall).

 August 31, 2018: Our proposal on Enabling Systematic Evaluation of the Soundness of Android Security Analysis Techniques has been funded!
 Thanks NSF!
 [Abstract]